3ni0lA/sockapp/README.md

 ### Infrastructure
 The infrastructure setup will be carried out in two phases.
-#### Phase 1:Containerization.
+#### Phase 1
+##### Containerization.
-This is to enhance the portability of the application and its dependencies, the application will be containerized using ***Docker***.
+To enhance the portability of the application and its dependencies, the application will be containerized using ***Docker***.
 This containerization will also help in scalability by allowing the leverage of container orchestration tools like Kubernetes to easily scale the application horizontally by running multiple instances of the container across a cluster of machines.
 This enables the app to handle increased traffic and demand, ensuring optimal performance and availability.
 The major points/steps involved in the containerization of the app are given as follows;
 - A docker file will be prepared.
 This gives instructions on how the application should be packaged or containerized.
 The basic instructions in the docker file will include the base image to use, the working directory for subsequent commands, instructions to copy the contents of the local directory to the working directory, installation of required dependencies, port to expose, and startup command.
 - Once the docker file is prepared, the image will be built using the docker build command.
 This will create an image of the application.